-Hawaii officials warn residents about latest lava flow
+Hawaii officials airlift 4 residents after lava crosses road

 Much of the lava that has emerged so far may have been underground for decades, perhaps since a 1955 eruption.

-Meanwhile, more explosive eruptions from the summit are anticipated.
+Meanwhile, more explosive eruptions from the summit are possible.

 "We have no way of knowing whether this is really the beginning or toward the end of this eruption," said Tom Shea, a volcanologist at the University of Hawaii.
 "We're kind of all right now in this world of uncertainty."